A deepfake bot is creating nudes out of regular photos

-A free, easy-to-use deepfake bot found on the Telegram messenger app has victimized tens of thousands of women by replacing the clothed parts of their bodies in photos with nudity.
-More than 100,000 of these nonconsensual sexual images have been posted publicly online, but the bot may have produced magnitudes more that haven't been traced.
+A free, easy-to-use deepfake bot found on the Telegram messenger app has victimized seemingly hundreds of thousands of women by replacing the clothed parts of their bodies in photos with nudity.
+More than 100,000 of these nonconsensual sexual images have been posted publicly online, but the bot has produced hundreds of thousands more that haven't been traced.

+A website promoting the bot claimed that more than 700,000 images of women have been manipulated to replace their clothing with nudity, as of Thursday, and that more than 100,000 abusers have uploaded images to the bot.
+Those number couldn't be independently verified.

-The victims are mostly private individuals, women whose photos were taken off social media or pulled from a personal stash of pics, according to a research report about the bot Tuesday.
-Some victims were originally photographed in bathing suits.
+The victims are mostly private individuals, women whose photos were taken off social media or pulled from a personal stash of pics, according to a research report about the bot Tuesday, which traced more than 100,000 publicly posted images of victims of this bot.
+Some victims had originally been photographed in bathing suits or underwear.
 Some were wearing simple T-shirts and shorts.
 Some were visibly underage.
 All are women.

 Deepfake porn isn't new.
 Deepfake technology -- artificial intelligence that makes sophisticated media forgeries -- has been used early and often to fabricate pornography.
 But this Telegram bot takes the ease and access of this technology to a new level.